ALib C++ Library

 5. Strict Singletons

-Note that the object returned by method Singleton::GetSingleton is not automatically the only instance of the custom class: While it is "the singleton" object, other instances might still be created.
+Note that the object returned by method Singleton::GetSingleton is not automatically the only instance of the custom class: While it can be considered to be "the" singleton instance, other instances might still be created.
 Usually, the term "strictness" is used to denote if a singleton type is to be allowed to have other instances of the type next to the singleton instance or not.

 In this respected, types derived from class Singleton are not strict, as shown here: